us-bea/bea.R/README.md

 ## To Use beaViz

-The beaR library also includes an experimental method to create a visual dashboard.
+The bea.R library also includes an experimental method to create a visual dashboard.
 This method is still under development.
 Currently, it is designed to work with the standard R Console interface—not with other interfaces such as R Studio.
 (However, if you want to experiment with beaViz in R Studio, click on "Open in Browser" at the top of pop-up box after you execute the beaViz method.

 The beaViz method allows you to pass a variable generated from beaGet to create a dashboard.
 To use the "beaPayload" example given above, enter the following command: